United Nations Institute for Training and Research: Offices

-Headquarters are based in Geneva (Switzerland), complemented with three out posted offices in New York City (US) Hiroshima (Japan), and Bonn (Germany); one project office in Port Harcourt (Nigeria); and two UNITAR-UNOSAT Centres in Bangkok (Thailand), and Nairobi (Kenya).
+Headquarters are based in Geneva (Switzerland), complemented with a representation office in New York City (US), and project offices in Hiroshima (Japan) and Bonn (Germany).

-UNITAR also delivers training through its CIFAL Global Network (Centre International de Formation des Autorités et Leaders) composed of 34 international, associated training centers.
+UNITAR also delivers training through its CIFAL Global Network (Centre International de Formation des Autorités et Leaders) composed of 30 international, associated training centers.
 These CIFAL centers are located across Asia, Africa, Australia, Europe, the Americas and the Caribbean.

 Areas of Work

-UNITAR has training expertise in multilateral diplomacy, conflict prevention and peacemaking, peacekeeping, adaptation to climate change, green economy, environmental governance, chemicals and waste management, local governance, as well as public finance and trade, and supporting coherence for the 2030 Agenda amongst others.
+UNITAR has training expertise in multilateral diplomacy, conflict prevention and peacemaking, peacekeeping, adaptation to climate change, green economy, chemicals and waste management, local governance, as well as public finance and trade, and supporting coherence for the 2030 Agenda amongst others.
 UNITAR also serves as a research centre for application of satellite imagery to humanitarian, conflict or disaster situations, through UNOSAT, the United Nations Satellite Centre.

 The work of the institute is organized under five pillars: